declan-smyth/entarchdesign-ca-dev/readme.md

  * SUBSCRIBER_EMAIL
  * SUBSCRIBER_PHONE
  * NUMBER_OF_INSTANCES
 If this information is missing, the environment will be get created successfully.
-The file can be created with a text editor of your choice
+The file can be created with a text editor of your choice.

+The file should be copied in the *infra/aws* folder.
+It will be used as part of the Terraform Plan and Apply commands

 > **NOTE:** *Do not commit your AWS **ACCESS KEY**  or **Secret Key** into a repository that will be published*

 #### Initialize Terraform

-In the folder where the git repo has been cloned, go to the *infra* folder
+In the folder where the git repo has been cloned, go to the *infra* folder, then go into the *aws* folder

 * Run the command `terraform init`.
 * This will download the required provider plugins, in this case the *aws* provider